komakill/peaceland/README.md

 ## Launch project

-To start everything you need, you can use the command below.
+To start everything you need, you can start the `Storage` project using the command below.

 Just wait for the `Alerts` and `Storage` projects to be completely built.